 While we’re quite happy with lamb as the first ingredient in this recipe, we’re less thrilled with the ingredients that follow.
 Ingredients such as rice, corn gluten meal, soybean meal, and soybean oil don’t fill us with confidence that this food is formulated for peak feline health.

-At 40% protein, this food sure isn’t lacking.
+At 40% protein, this sensitive stomach cat food sure isn’t lacking.
 However, it’s pretty low in fiber with just 2.5% max.
 There’s plenty of omega-6 in this blend, but the ingredients list is longer than we’d like and filled with many supplements rather than nutrients from whole-food sources.

 Traits of the Best Cat Foods for Diarrhea